syndir/SMASHServer/README.md

 ### Server Program
 The server program should conform to the following command line options:

-`-f socketfile`:  Specifies the socket file to use for the server, or `.cse376hw4.socket` if this option is not specified.
+`-f socketfile`:  Specifies the socket file to use for the server, or `.smash.socket` if this option is not specified.
 `-d`:  Enables debugging output.
 `-n maxjobs`:  Maximum number of jobs the server can concurrently run, or `INT_MAX` if this option is not specified.